wgmo/graphtik/docs/source/arch.rst

         :meth:`.Network._append_operation()` by Network constructor.

-        This graph is then `prune`\d to extract the `dag`, and the `execution steps` are calculated, all ingridents for a new :class:`ExecutionPlan`.
+        This graph is then `prune`\d to extract the `dag`, and the `execution steps` are calculated, all ingredients for a new :class:`ExecutionPlan`.

     dag
     execution dag